-In Table 8, Panel B, we explore the relation between our exposure measures and the ISSCarbon Risk Rating.
-Again, note that the intersection of the ISS and $CCExposure^{T}$ data sets yields a smaller number of observations than is available in our original estimation of Equation 4.
-In Column (1), a high value of ISS Carbon Risk Rating (indicating a lower assessed risk) is associated with a higher overall exposure to climate change.
-This increased exposure to climate change stems primarily from a higher exposure to climate opportunities, as shown in Column (2).
-This result is indicative of a concordance between our and ISS's assessment about which firms are most (or least) exposed to the opportunities arising from climate change.
-We find little evidence of an association between $ISS \ Carbon \ Risk \ Rating$ and either $CCExposure^{Reg}$ (Column (3)) or $CCExposure^{Phy}$ (Column (4)).
+In Table 8, Panel B, we explore the relation between our exposure measures and the ISS ratings (the intersection of the ISS and $CCExposure^T$ data sets yields again a smaller number of observations).
+In Column 1, a high value of $ISS\ Carbon\ Risk\ Rating$ (indicating a lower assessed risk) is associated with a higher overall exposure to climate change.
+This increased exposure to climate change stems primarily from a higher exposure to climate opportunities, as shown in Column 2.
+This indicates a concordance between our and ISS's assessment about which firms are most (or least) exposed to climate change opportunities.
+We find little evidence of an association between $ISS\ Carbon\ Risk\ Rating$ and either $CCExposure^{Reg}$ (Column 3) or $CCExposure^{Phy}$ (Column 4).
 The nonexisting association with physical exposure is unsurprising, given that ISS does not aim to capture such risk.
-However, the lack of a relation with $CCExposure^{Reg}$ is worth noting, as it suggests that our measures capture different aspects when it comes to a firm's exposure to regulatory shocks.33
+The lack of a relation with $CCExposure^{Reg}$ suggests that our measures capture different aspects when it comes to a firm's exposure to regulatory shocks.
+26

 From this examination, we conclude that our exposure measures reflect some variation in carbon intensities and ISS carbon risk ratings.
 However, the overlap is partial at best, especially for the ISS rating, and appears to be mostly limited to climate change opportunities (and to regulatory impacts for carbon intensities).
 The measurement disagreement we document is consistent with our variance decomposition analysis, which reveals that carbon intensities and the ISS carbon risk rating have large common industry components.
 Our climate change exposure measures, on the other hand, capture more firm-level heterogeneity and vary less with industry-level shocks.
-However, this type of disagreement is not unique to our climate setting, as it resembles evidence from ESG ratings.
+This type of disagreement is not unique to our climate setting, as it resembles evidence from ESG ratings.
 For example, Berg, Koelbel, and Rigobon (2020) document only modest correlations between the ESG ratings from six prominent rating agencies.
 As in our setting, disagreement is particularly high among firms with high risk (low ratings), not among firms with high opportunities (high ratings).
-Gibson, Krueger, and Schmidt (2020) provide similar evidence on ESG rating disagreement, especially for environmental ratings ("E"), where the disagreements are generally higher than for governance ("G") or social ("S") aspects.
+Gibson, Krueger, and Schmidt (2020) provide similar evidence on ESG rating disagreement, especially for environmental ratings, where the disagreements are generally higher than for governance or social aspects.

-33In OA Table 20, we find that the ISS Carbon Risk Rating is negatively associated with $CCSentiment^{Reg}$ and is positively associated with $CCRisk^{Reg}$, suggesting that firms with high (good) ISS ratings are more negatively exposed to the regulatory impacts of climate change that are also less risky.
+$^{^{26}}$ In IA Table 20, ISS Carbon Risk Rating is negatively associated with CCSentiment^{Reg} and is positively associated with CCRisk^{Reg}; this suggests that firms with high (good) ISS ratings are more negatively exposed to the regulatory impacts of climate change that are also less risky.